- 16th century buildings

 - Pub (walking distance)

 - Recommended restaurants (walking distance)

 - Theatre (walking distance)

-There is easy access to other University facilities such as libraries and the city shops including the famous covered market; yet it is also free from the heavy traffic of the High Street and enjoys direct access to the open spaces, riverside paths and tree-lined walks of the meadow.
-Architecturally, it successfully blends the old with the new, as illustrated by the new MBI al Jaber Building with its spacious auditorium and delightful roof terrace.
+There is easy access to other Colleges and University facilities such as libraries and museums and the city shops and the famous covered market are a short walk away.
+The College boasts direct access to the open spaces, riverside paths and tree-lined walks of the meadows.
+Architecturally, it successfully blends the very old with the very new, as illustrated by the 2012 built MBI al Jaber Building with its spacious auditorium and delightful roof terrace.

 History to the present day

 When he founded Corpus in March 1517, Richard Fox, then Bishop of Winchester - one of the leading statesmen in the reigns of Henry VII and Henry VIII – noted in the Statutes that it should be like a beehive: full of industrious activity and producing much sweetness.
 Its buildings date from many periods, and have many striking features.
 Notable among these is the ingenious and richly embellished sundial that is the centrepiece of the College's paved front quadrangle.
 Then there are the magnificent panelled Hall, with its original hammer beam roof, the Old Library described by Erasmus as one of the wonders of the world, and the stately Fellows' Building of 1706 which looks out on to magnificent views of the garden, the Cathedral and the meadows beyond.

 In 2011 Corpus celebrated the 400th anniversary of the translation of the King James Bible with the involvement of two past Presidents of Corpus - John Rainolds and John Spencer.